flowcontrol12/docu/docs/04-User Guide/07-Configuration/01-General Settings/01-System Status_.md

   - Sub state
   - Load state
   - Action - buttons Stop, Restart and Show logs
-  - Show logs button - opens the window with a table containing the event Timestamp and Message related to it.
+  - Show logs button - opens the window with a table containing the event Timestamps and Message related to it.
 The download button allows you to save logs to a local disk.

     ![image-20230801191341313](assets_01-System%20Status_/image-20230801191341313.png)